JeanGhor/BattleShips/README.md

 This Project contains:
--A main method that should be ran to start the game
+-Overall.c which is the file that should be ran, other files except weapons are here for reading purposes -A main method (Main)
 -A twoPlayer method (phase 1)
 -easy, Medium and Hard which are the 3 difficulties of the one player fucntion -Methods file, which contain every method that is not a weapon